reservoirpy/reservoirpy/docs/source/index.rst

 Advanced features of ReservoirPy allow to improve computation time efficiency on a simple laptop compared to basic Python implementation.
-Some of its features are: offline and online training, parallel implementation, sparse matrix computation, fast spectral initialization, etc.
+Some of its features are: offline and online training, parallel implementation, sparse array computation, fast spectral initialization, etc.
 Moreover, graphical tools are included to easily explore hyperparameters with the help of the `hyperopt` library.